 During this period, the goal is to keep the yogurt at a fairly consistent temperature of about 110 F, the optimal temperature for the bacteria to do its thing. are designed to do exactly that, but if you don’t want to invest in an appliance that does only one thing, there are alternatives.

-In her book Yogurt Culture, author Cheryl Sternman Rule outlines a few options (plus offers 115 recipes for what to do with your finished yogurt).
+In her book Yogurt Culture, author Cheryl Sternman Rule outlines a few options:

 Use your oven.
 If you have a gas oven with a pilot that stays on, it may be the right ambient temperature.
 Alternatively, switch on the light.
 The heat from the light should elevate the temperature sufficiently.
 Just be careful not to turn the oven on with your yogurt inside.

 Find a warm spot in your house.
 Does your kitchen (or another room) have a warm, sunny window?
 Wrap your yogurt jars in a towel and place them there.
 You can also place them near (but not directly on) heating vents or other heating units.